Learning from Noisy Labels for Entity-Centric Information Extraction: Experiment

 \subsection{Model Configurations}

 For base models C-GCN~\cite{Zhang2018GraphCO} and LUKE~\cite{Yamada2020LUKEDC}, we rerun the officially released implementations using the recommended hyperparameters in the original papers.
-And we use BERT$_\text{BASE}$ and BERT$_\text{LARGE}$ are provided in Huggingface \cite{wolf2020transformers}.
-For CrossWeigh~\cite{Wang2019CrossWeighTN}, we reimplement this framework using those compared base models and accordingly retune the hyperparameters.

-All models are optimized with Adam~\cite{Kingma2015AdamAM} using a learning rate of $3\mathrm{e}{-5}$ for \mbox{TACRED} and that of $1\mathrm{e}{-5}$ for \mbox{CoNLL03}, with a linear decay to 0.
+We implement BERT$_\text{BASE}$ and BERT$_\text{LARGE}$ based on Huggingface's Transformers \cite{wolf2020transformers}.
+For CrossWeigh~\cite{Wang2019CrossWeighTN}, we re-implement this framework using those compared base models.
+All models are optimized with Adam~\cite{Kingma2015AdamAM} using a learning rate of $6\mathrm{e}{-5}$ for \mbox{TACRED} and that of $1\mathrm{e}{-5}$ for \mbox{CoNLL03}, with a linear learning rate decay to 0.
 The batch size is fixed as 64 for all models.
-We also apply dropout~\cite{Srivastava2014DropoutAS} between layers with rate 0.1.
-We finetune the TACRED model for 10 epochs, and finetune the CoNLL03 model for 50 epochs.
+We finetune the TACRED model for 5 epochs and the CoNLL03 model for 50 epochs.
 The best model checkpoint is chosen based on the $F_1$ score on the development set.
 We tune $\gamma$ from $\{1.0, 2.0, 5.0, 10.0, 20.0\}$, and tune $\alpha$ from $\{10, 30, 50, 70, 90\}$.
 We report the median of $F_1$ of 5 runs using different random seeds.

 For efficiency, we use the simplest setup of our framework with two model copies ($M=2$) in the main experiments (\Cref{ssec:main_results}). $\bm{q}$ is set as the average probability in the main experiment.
-Performance with more model copies and alternative probability aggregates is later studied in \Cref{sec:ablation}.
+Performance with more model copies and alternative aggregates is later studied in \Cref{sec:ablation}.